In this post, I’m going to show you exactly how to fail as a franchise owner-before you become one.

 “What about your equipment?
 Aren’t you going to need computers, and an office?
 Aren’t you going to have marketing expenses?
 What about your travel expenses to get to training?”
 How much working capital is needed?

-“Well, it may be a little more, but we have to sign our franchise agreement tomorrow.”
+“Well, it may be a little more, but we have to sign our franchise agreement tomorrow so we can become franchise owners.”

 “Have you contacted a franchise attorney?”

 “Really?
 You haven’t even called an attorney?
-Well, as far as I’m concerned, you still have a few things to do before you sign on as a franchisee.”
+Well, as far as I’m concerned, you still have a few things to do before you sign on as a franchise owner.”

 “I’m curious; just in case we decide to talk with you a little more before we do anything, what do you charge for your services, Joel? ”

 “Well, we can schedule a call for later this afternoon, if you’d like, since you want to move quickly with this.
-Your cost would be $295.00 for an hour of my undivided attention, and I’ll suggest several things that may help you lower your financial risk if you decide to move forward with this opportunity.”
+Your investment would be $299, and I’ll be able to suggest several things that may help you lower your financial risk if you decide to move forward with this opportunity.”

 “Okay.
 I’ll talk to my wife, and we’ll let you know in a little while.”